 Mike is a Professor of Medicinal Chemistry and the chemistry leader in the Northern Institute for Cancer Research at Newcastle University.
 He joined the university in 2015 having previously worked for 14 years with AstraZeneca as a medicinal chemist, where he rose to become Principal Scientist.
 During this time, he worked on programmes that delivered 14 candidate drugs, including the mutant EGFR inhibitor, Osimertinib.
 He is a recognised expert in modern optimisation techniques and physical property control, and his work has been recognised with a number of awards such as the 2010 Capps Green Zomaya memorial medal and the 2014 RSC Biological and Medicinal Chemistry Lectureship.

 Amy joined the group in October 2017 as the Research Administrator for PoPPI.
-Amy has over ten years’ experience of research administration and support, having worked on various research projects at The University of Leeds and University College London.
-Amy has a BA in Archaeology and History of Art, an MA in Archaeological Illustration and a Graduate Diploma in Law.
+Amy has over fifteen years’ experience of research administration and support, having worked on various research projects at The University of Leeds and University College London.

 - Dr Aisha Jabeen Syed, PDRA 2018-2020 (PoPPI), PDRA University of Dundee.

 - Dr Amaurys Avila Ibarra, PDRA 2016-2019 (PoPPI), HPC Systems Administrator at the Advanced Computing Research Centre, University of Bristol.